Psychology

 4. Internships shall take place in Lima to ensure that your experience meets our high standards for job duties and working conditions.
 However, internships abroad are available through international agreements promoted by the School of Psychology.

 5. Internships may last up to thirty (30) hours per week, in accordance with the Ministry of Labor.
-This is also reflected in the Employability Center’s guidelines and Ulima General Practice Regulations.
+This is also reflected in the Center for Employability, Professional Engagement, and Alumni’s guidelines and Ulima General Practice Regulations.

 SPECIALIST CERTIFICATIONS